NiklasBille/Thesis/GraphMVP/README.md

 For all the downstream tasks the author of GraphMVP did not tune the hyperparameters.

-## Noise experiment
-To obtain the correct processed data features we need to re-process the datasets, since they are not processed in the desired way after downloading them.
-Therefore, first run the `noise_experiment/process_datasets.py`

-    python noise_experiment/process_datasets.py

 ## Changes made
 * cu111 instead of cu102 or cu110 due to our hardware (not compatible with version cu102 and cu110 has been removed from the link in original repo)